nbloomf/nbloomf.md/pages/about.md

 author: nbloomf
 ---

-I am Nathan Bloomfield, studio mathematician and teacher-in-residence at NSU of OK.
-This is where I put documents for my students.
+I am Nathan Bloomfield, currently between jobs.

 I like to think about the (strange|beautiful) interaction between universal algebra and programming.
 Sometimes I write about that too.